Oneirical/The-Games-Foxes-Play/design/Controls.md

 # Controls

-Unlike archaic or pseudo-archaic roguelikes, I tried to make it so 7 extra arms, 3 tentacles and a few robotic cybernetics are not required to play the game.
+I tried to make it so 7 extra arms, 3 tentacles and a few robotic cybernetics are not required to play the game.

-## Gameplay

-**w**/**a**/**s**/**d** - Move/attack/interact in the 4 cardinal directions.
-There is no diagonal movement or waiting in TGFP - it is part of the design.
+w/a/s/d - Move/attack/interact with NPCs in the 4 cardinal directions.
+There is no diagonal movement in TGFP.

-**q** - Draw souls from your storage into your casting wheel.
+q - Draw Souls from your storage into your hotbar.
 It's kind of like reloading a gun with multicoloured bullets.
 It stands for "Quiver".
+On top of a Soul Cage, it will retrieve the caged soul.

-**1-8** - Invoke souls from your casting wheel.
+1-8 - Invoke Souls from your wheel.
 It's kind of like firing said gun.
-You can also click on them.
+On top of a Soul Cage slot, it will cage the soul instead.
+You can also click on the souls to cast them.

-**f** - Cycle through Harmonic Modulators.
-It's kind of like adding modifiers on the gun.
-It stands for "Fluffy".
-In Harmonic Relay rooms, it will also reroll non-Serene cages.

-## Information
+l - Open your inventory.
+You may see the effects of all six basic Soul types, and equip Legends you have crafted.

+f - Open the Research menu.
+This contains a ton of tutorial information sorted in neat pages, as well as various patterns available for crafting.

-**c** - Enter examine mode, to read tile descriptions and creature abilities.
+c - Enter examine mode, to read tile descriptions and creature abilities.
 It stands for "Cursor".
-Use the mouse to move the cursor.

-**i** - Also available by leftclicking in examine mode.
-Enter Soul View mode, to read the effects of souls in your hotbar, or owned by a creature.
-Only usable in examine mode.
-It stands for "Inspect".
+You can then move your mouse around to inspect things!